 Interesting facts about New Zealand

-At first glance, this does not seem so, but New Zealand is quite vast.
-And it is very long.
+At first glance, this does not seem so, but New Zealand is quite vast, and it is very long.
 The distance between the tip of the North Island and the last rock of the South is almost 1200 km.
 It’s like from London to Madrid.

-Travelers should decide which part they want to travel and which to leave for another time.
+Travelers should decide which part they want to travel to and which to leave for another time.
 Lovers of rugged nature, mountains, waters and beautiful scenery should focus on the South Island, especially its southernmost part.
 Those who would like to travel the whole country in less than 2 months, should realize that they will see everything as from the express train and rather choose which part to skip.
-Whether they pass the attractive southern part of the South Island above, or start in the middle of the South Island and travel north to the beautifully warm dunes that are at the tip of the North Island.
+Whether they pass the attractive southern part of the South Island above, or start in the middle of the South Island and travel to the north for the beautifully warm dunes that are at the tip of the North Island.

 New Zealand has beautiful and clean nature and everyone is trying to preserve it in this way for future generations.
 That is why there are instructions everywhere - even at airports - on how to behave in nature.
 Under a heavy fine, it is forbidden to throw rubbish in the wild, pollute it with feces and start a fire outside the designated areas.
 It is not allowed to spend the night in the wild, you can only use camps that are designed for that.

 When planning daily routes, it is necessary to take into account not only the distances between the individual locations to be covered, but also the condition of the roads.
 There are only a few highways in the country, all are only on the North Island.
 Very high speeds cannot be expected on local and state roads.
 However, both islands are mountainous and there are a lot of serpentines waiting for the drivers.
 So there are not many straight and well-arranged sections.
 The roads are in very good condition, but are usually narrower and a significant number of sections are under repair.
 The repair is carried out alternately on one side of the road.
-Instead of traffic lights, a guy with a sign leaves and stops the vehicles.
+Instead of traffic lights, a guy with a sign comes and stops the vehicles.
 And beware - in New Zealand you drive on the left.

 The CampeMate mobile application is a valuable tool for car and caravan travelers.
 It can be downloaded for free and offers a wide range of accommodation in the selected location.
 Especially for those who use caravans, it is optimal to prepare routes with this application in advance.
 If they want to save and not pay for an overnight stay, they can use the so-called green camps, which are designed just for them.
 The application contains a description of each campsite with an indication of whether it is equipped with a toilet, drinking water and the conditions for camping.
 For each, the number of places is stated, ie how many caravans can be in the camp at the same time and the number of nights, how many caravans can stay.

 It is said that it is safe in New Zealand that no one has to worry about being robbed or assaulted.
 However, there are known cases where this has not been the case.
-Thieves are just everywhere, and there are only a few fewer in this country.
+Thieves are just everywhere, and there are only a few in this country.
 Nevertheless, it is recommended that travelers do not leave their vehicles in abandoned places for a long time without control and that they always take their valuables and documents with them.
 In large car parks, it is useful to check whether it is monitored by cameras.